350 Park Avenue: History

+The 2019, 2023, and 2024 proposals for 350 Park Avenue.
+All were designed by Foster + Partners.

 Architecture

-The proposed supertall skyscraper is designed by Foster + Partners and consists of a stepped form rising to approximately 1600 ft over 62 stories, with an inwards taper on its northern and southern facades and its stepped terraces facing east over Park Avenue.
+The proposed supertall skyscraper is designed by Foster + Partners and consists of a stepped form rising to approximately 1413 ft over 62 stories, with an inwards taper on its northern and southern facades and its stepped terraces facing east over Park Avenue.
 The design is conceived by Foster + Partners as "a series of glass flutes", dividing the northern and southern facades into separate bays, each framed with curved glass windows.
 The corners of the building's layout similarly feature curved glass and are column-free, maximizing views and natural light penetration into the building.

 The building's proposed 1,800,000 sqft of commercial floor space is made possible in part by Citadel and Vornado's purchase of air rights from St. Patrick's Cathedral and Saint Bartholomew's Church.
 The tower's design includes a 12,500-square-foot open-air public concourse located along Park Avenue with office floors raised above it, providing green space, seating, and greater visibility of surrounding landmarks such as the Racquet and Tennis Club building and St Bartholomew's Episcopal Church.